Get ready for Zoom-based deepfake phishing attacks, expert warns

 In other instances, pre-shared code words might be required for an authorized person to transfer large amounts of money, or the approval of more than one person might be necessary.

-You can view Carnham's Black Hat presentation slides here, as well as a related white paper.
+You can view Canham's Black Hat presentation slides here, as well as a related white paper.